seapagan/uprn-mangle/README.md

 # UPRN Search Tool

-THIS README IS CURRENTLY A STUB, WILL BVE UPDATED PROPERLY SHORTLY.
+THIS README IS CURRENTLY A STUB, WILL BE UPDATED PROPERLY SHORTLY.

-This is a (work in progress) tool to take the Ordnance Survey 'Address Base Pro' data and mangle it into a more ussable form.
+This is a (work in progress) tool to take the Ordnance Survey 'Address Base Premium' data and mangle it into a more usable form.
 This is then loaded into a database and provided as a Backend API.
 There is then a Frontend web app which will allow searching of this data - eg addresses, and return the UPRN along with links for Google maps and OpenStreetMap.